nokxs/trello-backupper/Readme.md

 Both, the dotnet tool and the docker container, have the ability to call a web hook on specific events:

-- The backup is started
+- The backup is started.
+Message: `Started backup`
-- The backup is finished
+- The backup is finished.
+Message: `Finished backup`
-- An error occured during backup
+- An error occured during backup.
+Message: `Error occurred during backup: [error description]`

 The specified url will be called as is.
-To add message details, add `$message$` to your url.
+To add message details, add `!message!` to your url.
 It will be subsitute with the message text, which is URL encoded.

 **Example:**